-Figure 1: Supply buildings across the ring to serve as local stations for BPM and corrector data collection and distribution
+Figure 1: Supply buildings across the ring to serve as local stations for BPM and corrector data collection and distribution.

+IV is planned to have an extended star topology which will have 1 global central node marked as "GLO" between supply building 12 and 13 and 15 local nodes (LOC), Fig. 1.
 BPM crates and power supply (PS) racks will be peripheral nodes for each local star.
 BPM crates are planned in the MicroTCA.4 form factor, housing multiple BPM processors coupled with a data aggregation AMC for transferring the corresponding BPM data to LOC.
 PS units are planned to be distributed into racks with a single optical link per rack.
 Various options such as optical splitters are being considered to distribute the data locally to the individual PSs.
 The GLO and LOC are planned as similar hardware, which will also have the MicroTCA.4 form factor.
 GLO will have bidirectional optical links up to 1.2 km long with all 15 LOCs.
-Each LOC will be connected to the local BPM crates and local PS racks with optical links.
+Each LOC will have optical links with the local BPM crates and local PS racks.
 Optical links to both neighbouring LOCs (upstream and downstream) and experimental stations are also considered.
 Figure 2 shows the simplified block diagram for central data processing.
 The main idea behind such a topology is establishing a latency-optimized global system.
-Data propagation within the MicroTCA.4 backplanes is latency-optimized in order of 270 ns, while the optical cable paths are bandwidth-optimized.
-Data transfer times are up to 6 μ s for the longest communication path between LOC and GLO, and we expect a latency of less than one microsecond for each local communication, i.e. LOC to PS and BPM.
+Data propagation within the MicroTCA.4 backplanes is latency-optimized in order of 270 ns, while the optical cable paths are bandwidth optimized.
+Data transfer times are up to 6 μs for the longest communication path between LOC and GLO, and we expect a latency of less than one microsecond for each local communication, i.e. LOC to PS and BPM.